 What About Other Kinds of Chords?

-Of course, there are a variety of other kinds of chords: suspended chords, diminished, 5ths, 7ths, and more.
+There are a variety of other kinds of chords: suspended chords, diminished, 5ths, 7ths, and more.
 While it’s too much to cover here, I dig into more of these options in my full 21-day course.
-For now, suffice it to say that all other types of chords are still based on majors or minors. 🙂
+For now, suffice it to say that all other types of chords are still based on majors or minors.

 Okay, now you know what chords are and how to play the most common ones.
 You are already light years ahead of where you were at the beginning of this post.
 But we still need to learn a bit more.